pixelatedseraph/safebank/README.md

 2. Create a feature branch
 3. Add tests for new functionality
 4. Ensure all tests pass with `cargo test`
-5. Submit a pull request
+5. Submit a pull request!